-The purpose of this data is injury prevention.
+The purpose of this data is mainly for injury prevention.
 Engineers, healthcare providers, farmers, community leaders, and politicians can use any relevant part of the data to prevent or treat physical injuries or mental illness.

 Farm Aid: Why Farmers Face Unique Threats from Stress

 Wiley Online Library: Employer reasons for failing to report eligible workers’ compensation claims in the BLS survey of occupational injuries and illnesses

 In Northern Ireland the Government introduced accelerated tax relief on farm safety equipment:

 Minister for Finance Paschal Donohoe has today (Friday, November 27) confirmed that he is to bring a Report Stage Amendment to Finance Bill 2020 in order to introduce “accelerated capital allowances” for farm safety equipment.

 There will be a particular emphasis on supporting those who have suffered life-changing injuries as a result of incidents on farms.

 World Bank Global Development Data consists of a wide variety of data categories: agriculture, natural disaster, credit, trade, and more.
 Their data, which is all open to the public, can be both regional and highly granular.

 Climatempo Consultoria Agroclima PRO uses weather data and technology to help farmers plan and monitor crops, reduce losses, and so on

 Industry Reports by FiinGroup provide in-depth industry reports for all key sectors in Vietnam.